Real-Time-Video-Quality-Via-Team/Final_project/README.md

 **Effect of Bandwidth Limitations and Video Resolution on QoE for WebRTC-Based Video Conferencing
 Source: University of Zagreb**
 This paper discusses the impact of different bitrates (300, 600, 1200 kbps) and video resolutions on user experience, showing how higher bitrates correlate with improved quality.

+---
+## Dataset
+ This repository contains data used for analyzing Microsoft Teams call quality, including packet captures (PCAPs) and visualizations.
+The data is organized into folders based on call quality levels, flow types, and exploratory visualizations.

+- **Folder Structure**
+- **Base**
+   Contains PCAP recordings categorized into various quality levels based on our data exploration.
+This categorization aids in understanding how different conditions impact call quality.

+- **FullRecording**
+   Contains complete recordings of conversations.
+Each conversation includes two separate PCAP files for each data flow type (audio and video), enabling focused analysis on individual streams.

+- **BoxPlots**
+   Includes box plots generated from simulated conversations, used to inform the quality assessment model.
+These plots represent packet size, packet count, and average packets per second, giving insights into network behavior and call quality     under different conditions.

+- **Access**
+ The dataset is available on Google Drive: https://drive.google.com/drive/folders/18aQzqA_L9_fZhL87oa1hajVOAGe5E_xh?usp=sharing
+---